-Auto Case Management is a workflow tool that allows you to configure ticket settings so that a ticket is automatically assigned if it meets a certain criterion from online reviews and surveys.
-Automating the ticket creating and workflow will help ensure that internal service standards are being met.
-This allows you to automate follow-up, increase staff efficiency and hit higher compliance with your response goals.
+Auto Case Management is a workflow tool that allows you to configure ticket settings so that a ticket is automatically assigned if it meets a specific criterion from online reviews and surveys.
+Automating the ticket creation and workflow will help ensure that internal service standards are being met as well as allowing you to automate follow-up, increase staff efficiency and hit higher compliance with your response goals.

 In this article we will cover: